Davis Projects for Peace

 Smith College Lewis Global Studies Center

-Final decisions on all wining proposals will be announced March 15, 2014.
-Acceptances are due March 31, 2014.
+Final decisions on all wining proposals will be announced in March.
+Acceptances are due before in March, TBD.
 Grant payments will be made shortly after all agreements have been received.

 Each funded project must submit a final report.
 There are instructions on the Projects for Peace Forms page.
 A separate one-page accounting of the funds expended is to be submitted using the budget template.